OrkOrk435/fonsync/README.md

 WIP

 # Security features
 There are exactly 0 security measures taken.
-If there is any national security agency (for example National Security Agency) that is spying on you because they suspect you of criminal activity, please consider not using this software.
+If there is any national security agency (for example National Security Agency) that is spying on you for "safety of the nation", please consider not using this software.

 # License
 GNU General Public License v3.0